Lorne Victoria Australia

-“There’s two old sawmills up there in the hills.
+There are two old sawmills in the Otway hills.
 You can see the remains of them still.
-One is near the head of the George and was built 64 years ago (1908) ago by John Sharp and Son.
+One is near the head of the George and was built in 1908 by John Sharp and Son.
+It closed down in 1939.
+The other is at Kalimna Falls, built by the Armistead Brothers.
+It closed in 1949

 Hardwood saw millers throughout the hills and gullies of the Otway Ranges and the Lorne Hinterland were major employers and more than 60 mills were established.
 Bluegum, Mountain Ash, Messmate, Greygum and Myrtle Beech were found in abundance in the Otway and Angahook forests.
 Blackwood and Satinwood were found growing in the wettest and most sheltered areas.
 Bluegum (eucalyptus globulus), a highly prized tough timber with long lasting qualities, was used for railway sleepers, piles and decking timber for wharves and jetties.